ruyd/Concentrate/README.md

 - Blocks YouTube Video Ads - Auto Skips or Mutes before Ad playback
 - Speed Adjustable AutoScroll with Keyboard Shortcuts for Reading
 - Auto Mute for CNN's bang and anything new that comes up

-A Modern Add-on for a Quiet and Focused Browsing Experience

 ![Image](visuals/ConcentrateNewTab.gif)